ucb-bar/hammer/doc/Hammer-Use/Hammer-APIs.rst

 -----
 Bump constraints are specified using the Hammer IR key ``vlsi.inputs.bumps``.
 Rectangular-gridded bumps are supported, although bumps at fractional coordinates in the grid and deleted bumps are allowed.
 The place-and-route tool plugin translates the list of bump assignments into the appropriate commands to place them in the floorplan and enable flip-chip routing.
 The bumps API is also used by the PCB plugin to emit the collateral needed by PCB layout tools such as Altium Designer.
 This API ensures that the bumps are always in correspondence between the chip and PCB.

 The visualization tool mentioned above can also display bump placement and assignments.
 There are options to view the bumps from the perspective of the ASIC designer or the PCB designer.
+The views are distinguishable by a reference dot displayed in the left and right corners for the ASIC and PCB perspectives, respectively.

 Pins
 ----